-However, if the fallopian tube has been damaged (for example, if there is a blockage or narrowing in the tube), the cilia may not be able to move the egg to the womb and the pregnancy may develop in the fallopian tube.
+However, if the fallopian tube has been damaged (for example, if there is a blockage or narrowing of the tube), the cilia may not be able to move the egg to the womb, and the pregnancy may develop in the fallopian tube.

 Common risk factors